Last updated on

 I like the idea that they give you an extended free trial with bonuses that you get only at the moment.
 That way you’re encouraged to take immediate action.

-This is the thank you page that Leadpages leads you to after you join their email list.
+This is the thank you page that Leadpages takes you to after you join their email list.

 I love the way they upsell you to sign up for their upcoming webinar.
 They focus very well on the benefit by explaining to you that this is where they’re going to teach you how to grow your email list.

-The approach for Teachable is very similar to the one of Leadpages.
+The approach for Teachable is very similar to the one from Leadpages.
 They again are using the thank you page to invite people to their upcoming webinar.

 The big text in the middle makes it easy to spot that there is a live training coming soon.

-What’s good about this webinar is that they not only teach you how to start selling your knowledge online, but also how to use their platform.
+What’s good about this webinar is that they not only teach you how to start selling your knowledge online, with an online course platform.
 That way they can easily build the demand for their service and easily convert you into a client by the end of the webinar.

 What I like is that your requested file starts downloading automatically so you don’t have to check your email or download it from the page (which saves the subscriber time).

-At the same time, Litmus can use the opportunity to sell the free trial to their subscribers.
+At the same time, Litmus can use the opportunity to sell the free trial to its subscribers.

 You can see a very well written value proposition in the gray box – ensure your emails make it in the inbox with spam filter testing.